Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 The Ever-Changing Maelstrom of Law Enforcement Regulations

 The events surrounding 9/11 brought about a change in how law enforcement combats terrorism and security threats.
 The Financial Assets Task Force (FATF) is concerned that terrorist organizations and other criminal enterprises conceal their identities behind business entities such as corporations and, in particular, LLCs.
-That concern spurred initiatives to make business entities more transparent and to give law enforcement easier access to beneficial ownership records.
+That concern spurred initiatives to make business entities more transparent and to possibly give law enforcement easier access to beneficial ownership records.

 Delaware, for example, requires that the registered agent maintain the name of a contact person to receive communications from the registered agent.
 Delaware also enacted regulations, which went into effect in January 2019.
 Among other things, registered agents are required to take reasonable steps to verify the identity of potential customers, compare new customer information with the OFAC (Office of Foreign Assets Control) lists and register, and review their customer registry with the OFAC register or lists at a minimum on a quarterly basis.

-Nevada requires the registered agent to maintain both the name of a contact person similar to Delaware, and the name of the custodian of records for entities that do not maintain records within the state.
+Nevada requires the registered agent to maintain both the name of a contact person similar to Delaware, and the name of the custodian of records for certain entities that do not maintain records within the state.

 These examples establish data, customer identification, or record-keeping requirements for business entities and/or their registered agents.
 There are potential penalties for failure to comply.
 These and other laws are still emerging, and registered agents need to keep apprised of any new requirements.
 This is yet another issue claiming a registered agent’s time and effort that—where the registered agent is a law firm or attorney—could be more profitably spent on the practice of law.